HackYourFuture/post-grad-ed/Week2/README.md

 2. A video explaining 1 concept you've learned about most about during the development of the project, find instructions [here](./../how-to-record-concept.md)

-3. A link to your GitHub repo for the technical assignment and a link with the deployed TA working.
+3. A link to your GitHub repo for the technical assignment and a link with the deployed TA so we can all test and use it.

 _DEADLINE FRIDAY 23.59 CET_